 Both software development life cycle models have pros and cons.
 However, the Waterfall model implies challenges to projects that lack time and resources for implementation and support.

-On the other hand, the Agile SDLC model is known for its flexibility.
+On the other hand, the Agile SDLC model is well-known for its flexibility.
 Changes can be made at any stage of the development process.

 Below, you can see a comparison table that explains where it is better to use the Agile SDLC model and what projects would benefit from the traditional SDLC methodology.

-Which software development life cycle is suitable for your next project?
+Which software development life cycle is suitable for your coming project?

-Choosing the right SDLC methodology for developing any kind of software is very important.
-If you have the wrong choice, the entire process will step back or even end up as an irrecoverable project.
+Choosing the right SDLC methodology to develop any kind of software is very important.
+If you make the wrong choice, the entire process will step back or even end up as an irrecoverable project.
 Therefore, choose them wisely!